olivabigyo/test_project/readme.md

 It is ready to be pushed to GitHub

 #### Alice's Second Task:
-I create a new repository on GitHub and push my local one to it
+I create a new repository on GitHub and set up as remote origin to my local one
 1) I open GitHub in a browser and log in
 2) I go to the repositories tab and click the **New** button on the right, or by choosing **New Repository** from the "+" drop-down in the top-right corner
 3) I type a name without spaces eg. `test_project`.